liminalcommons/gather-utils/tests/README.md

 # Gather Manager Test Directory

 This directory contains tests for the Gather Manager project.
-The tests are organized based on their type and purpose:
+The tests are organized based on their type and purpose.

 ## Test Directory Structure